ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/audio.markdown

  # [SoundTag ](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/audio/soundtag.markdown)

-SoundTags are resources that allow users to pause, resume, and stop a group of SoundInstances; control their volume, EQ, and compression; and get a list of tagged SoundInstances to change other properties in ZilchScripts.
+SoundTags are resources that allow users to pause, resume, and stop a group of SoundInstances; control their volume, EQ, and compression; and get a list of tagged SoundInstances to change other properties in NadaScripts.

  # [Volume Meter ](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/audio/volume_meter.markdown)